13479776/statTarget/README.md

   > biocLite("statTarget")

-  > library(statTarget)  ## `Load statTarget.
-If GTK+ is not available, a notice will be shown. please press 'OK'.`
+  > library(statTarget)  * `Load statTarget.

   > statTargetGUI()  ## `Execute statTarget GUI`

+  *GTK+

+  For Win PC, If GTK+ is not available, a notice will be shown. please press 'OK'.

-  For mac PC,  X11 support being installed.
+  For mac PC,  X11 support should be installed.
 XQuartz could be installed.
 Download it from https://www.xquartz.org

   Copy this code into R